 Costs will vary depending on the type of visa.
 TN visas cost $56.00 (US funds).

 H1-B visas require the assistance of an attorney to prepare.
 The cost for an H-1B averages about $2,500.
 This may be more if the case becomes complicated requiring more of the attorney's time.
-It's difficult to know this in advance.
+It is difficult to determine this in advance.

-Please refer to SLU's policy on immigration services for more information.
+Please refer to the University 's policy on immigration services for more information.

 What is a green card?